The Definitive Bed Bug Trap Guide: Top Picks & How They Work

 Bed Bug Traps That Mimic the Human Body

 Bed bugs can be quite the pesky invaders, but did you know there are traps designed to outsmart them?

-Some innovative bed bug traps are engineered to imitate the allure of a sleeping human.
+How?
 By generating carbon dioxide and heat, these traps mimic our breathing and body warmth, drawing bed bugs into their grasp.

 Other CO2-enabled bed bug traps release puffs of CO2 gas combined with specific chemical compounds, further simulating the breathing of a resting person.